aquaflamingo/Shareable/README.md

 # Shareable

+Deprecated - I am no longer maintaining this library.

 ## Intro

 Social Sharing is a small android library to help implement direct share and social media actions into your android app.